-easyJet adopts SkyBreathe® 360° eco-flying platform to reduce CO2 emissions
+easyJet adopts SkyBreathe® fuel efficiency tool to cut CO2 emissions

 London, february 7th, 2022 – easyJet, Europe’s leading airline, has chosen SkyBreathe®, an advanced eco-flying solution to reduce the fuel burn and thus CO2 emissions of their fleet, as part of their ambition to reduce their carbon footprint from flying across Europe.